phamvandan/Object-Corner-Detection/README.md

-## Object-Corner-Detection: Crop object from four corners
+## Object-Corner-Detection: Crop an object from four corners
 ~ By Hisiter-HUST ~

 ![demo_1](demo/result_1.png)